push-protocol/push-website/blog/2023-09-21-4-reasons-to-seperate/index.md

 authors: [push]
 image: './cover-image.webp'
 description: '4 Reasons To Separate Your dApp’s Communication and Execution Layers'
+text: "Within web3, decentralized systems reign supreme and the concept of modularity is a key component of innovation.
+The essence of modularity lies in its ability to intricately craft decentralized applications (dApps) with a sophisticated and intellectually elevated approach."
 tags: [Pushprotocol, Web3, Blockchain Technology]
 ---